 Many Americans take on large piles of debt, unable to reasonably pay it back.
 Sometimes, when debtors have no way of satisfying their outstanding balances, they file bankruptcy with a federal court.
 Bankruptcy is a means of identifying and rationing out assets to creditors with federal protection.
 Overwhelmed debtors usually talk to a bankruptcy attorney before pursuing this option, as they help people make sound decisions related to bankruptcy.

 Sometimes, we can't afford our bills, and that's OK.
 However, failing to pay a bill just one time can lower your credit score, potentially raising premiums.

 Money helps us live better lives, for the most part.
 Unfortunately, many people experience difficulties in their financial lives.
 Making bad decisions now can hurt how much you pay for insurance premiums the rest of your life.
 Be smart in making money moves, as they often affect more aspects of life than you realize.

 Large insurance companies are typically more averse to risk than smaller or newer providers.
 However, these relatively unknown insurance companies are usually cheaper than more established options.
 While it might seem like a good idea in the interim to lower your insurance premiums by trusting a no-name insurer, future insurance providers may raise premiums to cover you.
 There's also an added risk that those companies aren't generally looking out for your best interest.

 People don't always have emergencies caused by accidents, breakdowns, or theft.
 As such, many opt for insurance with low monthly premiums and ultra-high deductibles.
 If something bad happens and you can't afford the deductible, that means no insurance coverage for you.

-If you're wondering if your premium is too high you can always reach out to us here (or call our toll free number at 303.279.9700) for a free multi-carrier quote to see if you're getting the best deal at this time.
+If you're wondering if your premium is too high you can always reach out to our personal lines team or fill out the short form below for a free multi-carrier quote to see if you're getting the best deal at this time.